Acceptance and Commitment Therapy (ACT) in tampa, FL

 Therapy is not about forcing people to “think positive” or pretending difficult emotions do not exist.
 It is about helping people understand their internal experiences and build the tools needed to respond to challenges with more flexibility and confidence.

-Common Questions About Cognitive Behavioral Therapy (CBT)
+Common Questions About Acceptance & Commitment Therapy (ACT)

-What is Cognitive Behavioral Therapy?
+What is Acceptance and Commitment Therapy?

 1